 Limited to 20 students per section.
-Admission by consent of the instructor.
+8 seats per section reserved for First Year students.
 Fall semester.
-Professors Couvares and Sánchez-Eppler.2016-17: Offered in Fall 2016
+Professors Brooks and Sánchez-Eppler.2017-18: Offered in Fall 2017

 This course explores the social and cultural history of sports in American society, focusing on the unique histories of sports such as hunting, soccer, basketball and football and, in particular, their relation to issues of race, ethnicity, and gender.
 Course materials will include a range of primary and secondary materials: archival photographs, academic monographs and journal articles, documentary films, legal documents, poetry and paintings.
 The course is discussion-based and includes short writing assignments, collaborative work, and a final exam.

 Limited to 30 students.
 Preference given to American Studies majors and first-year students.
 Omitted 2018-19.
 Professor Hayashi.2017-18: Offered in Spring 2018

 This course will use selected keywords to examine how the Jewish experience has been conceived, narrated, and remembered in American society.
 Keywords do not present static definitions, but illuminate a shared vocabulary of meaning.
 Therefore, we will approach each keyword as a point of departure for examining the complexity of American Jewish experience.
 Course questions include: Why do the terms “mobility” and “success” continue to resonate for American Jews in the twenty-first century?
 What has motivated individuals to claim a “marginal” or “mainstream” status?
 When do members of the community act like “menschen” or “brothers” to others?
 To what degree does New York’s "Lower East Side" exemplify as well as simplify American Jewish experience?
 Students will engage with a range of materials, including fiction, memoir, film, historical documents, and photography; readings will include selections of literary criticism, ethnic and racial studies, social history, and sociology.